vsingh18567/project/writeup.md

 ### what to add here: description of any bugs that you found and fixed

 ## Task 1.3.
 Organization (Java) App display total donations for fund
+To display total donations, the displayFund(fundNumber) method was adjusted.
+Within the for-loop that prints out each donation, the amount of each donation is now also being added to a new variable totalDonation.
+The amount is then divided by the value of fund.getTarget() to get the percentage of target that ahs been reached.

 ## Task 1.4.
 Contributor (Android) App testing and debugging
 ### what to add here: description of any bugs that you found and fixed